-The Leadership Team consists of a President, Vice President, Treasurer, Member Success Coordinator, a Membership Committee, Education Coordinator, Visitor Host(s), and an Alternate.
-At the end of their term, the President, Vice President and Member Success Coordinator, and Treasurer receive compensation by having their membership extended for 1 year.
+The Leadership Team consists of a President, Vice President, Treasurer, a Membership Committee, Education Coordinator, Visitor Host(s), and Event Coordinator(s).
+At the end of their term, the President, Vice President, and Treasurer receive compensation by having their membership extended for 1 year.

 - Runs the weekly meeting according to BNI policies.

 - Communicates between BNI Assistant Director and the chapter.

 - Tracks and records statistics (one to ones, referrals, attendance), enforces the attendance policy and chairs the Membership Committee.
 The VP is a voting member when necessary.

 - Runs the meeting in the absence of the president.

 - Tallies the BNI TFCB, which is our way of recording the income generated by members for other members in our group.